 To create this DIY Wood wall art I used an 18 inch wood round I purchased at Home Depot for $6.50, white chalk paint and vinyl for the word Welcome.

 There are 2 keys to transferring an image to wood.
 1) you must use a laser printer to print or copy an image.
 2) you must use Mod Podge.

 Here’s how I made this pretty wood wall art.
 I started by painting an 18 inch wood round with white chalk paint and let it dry completely.
 Once it was dry I took a pretty succulent print and made a copy at my library on a color laser printer.
 It ran me $.50 and was totally worth the money to make this wall art.
 I brushed a layer of Mod Podge over the image then pressed it image side down onto the wood.
 Then I let it dry overnight. .

-When the Mod Podge was dry, I used a sponge and water and slowly dissolve and wipe away the paper leaving the image behind.
+When the Mod Podge was dry, I used a sponge and water to slowly dissolve and wipe away the paper leaving the image behind.
 Voila!
 Beautiful wood wall art for $7!

 To dress up this wood wall art I cut the word Welcome using my Silhouette and added it below the potted succulent.
 Then I hung it in my foyer to freshen up the space.

 Be sure to watch the video for all the details and subscribe to Creative Ramblings on YouTube for lots more simple inspiring projects.